openmina/mina-frontend/MetricsTracing.md

 ### Messages

+We want to have a view of all messages sent across the Mina P2P network to see if there are any outliers, either in particular messages or when we filter through various layers.
+This shows us which types of messages are in need of optimization.

 The **Messages** tab shows a list of all messages sent across the P2P network.

 Click on the Filters icon: